-In North Carolina, the National Stem Cell Foundation helped fund a collaboration between the Institute for Cellular Therapeutics (ICT) at the University of Louisville and Dr. Joanne Kurtzberg, Director of the Pediatric Blood and Marrow Transplant (PBMT) program at Duke University Medical Center.
+In North Carolina, the National Stem Cell Foundation helped fund a collaboration between the Institute for Cellular Therapeutics (ICT) at the University of Louisville and Dr. Joanne Kurtzberg, Director of the Pediatric Transplant and Cellular Therapy (PTCT) program at Duke University.

-This collaboration is focused on the further development of an outpatient “mini” bone marrow transplant to halt the progression of otherwise fatal inherited childhood disorders and permanently treat inherited red blood cell disorders such as sickle cell disease and thalassemia.
+The collaboration was focused on the further development of an outpatient “mini” bone marrow transplant to halt the progression of otherwise fatal inherited childhood disorders and permanently treat inherited red blood cell disorders such as sickle cell disease and thalassemia.

 Dr. Joanne Kurtzberg is an internationally renowned expert in pediatric hematology/oncology, pediatric blood and marrow transplantation, umbilical cord blood banking and transplantation, and novel applications of cord blood in the emerging fields of cellular therapies and regenerative medicine.

 Dr. Kurtzberg pioneered the use of umbilical cord blood as an alternative stem cell source for unrelated hematopoietic stem cell transplantation (HSCT).
 Over the last two decades Dr. Kurtzberg has established an internationally known pediatric transplant program at Duke which treats children with cancer, blood disorders, immune deficiencies, hemoglobinopathies and inherited metabolic diseases.
 In 2010, Kurtzberg established the Julian Robertson Cell and Translational Therapy Program (CT2) at Duke.